mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Active and Reactive Power Injection
-To calculate the active and reactive power injection associated with a specific bus, the function can be used:
+To calculate the active and reactive power injection associated with a specific bus, use:
 ```@repl acopfpower
 active, reactive = injectionPower(analysis; label = "Bus 1")
 ```